adhi2k/Correlation_Regression/README.md

 # Program :
 ```
-DEVELOPED BY : RAKSHITHA DEVI J
+DEVELOPED BY : K Adhithya
-REGISTER NO : 212221230082
+REGISTER No  : 23000430

 import numpy as np
 import math